 At Holy Trinity Catholic Primary School, we believe in a student centered pedagogy where students’ individuality, interests, passions and spirituality shape our teaching.
 Teaching is driven by the issues and big questions that matter to children.

 Teaching is intentional and purposeful to provide a rich and relevant curriculum.
 Evidence-based teaching strategies are employed to create engaging experiences that promote deep learning.
 Teachers plan collaboratively based on evidence of student learning and the needs of the students.

-Teaching acknowledges the important role that parents play as their children’s first and primary teachers and value and foster positive partnerships with parents.
+Teaching acknowledges the important role that parents play as their children’s first and primary educators and value and foster positive partnerships with parents.

-Teaching at Holy Trinity engages student’s strengths to promote and develop the dispositions of creativity, resilience, persistence, adaptability, empathy, collaboration, reflection.
+Teaching at Holy Trinity Catholic Primary School engages student’s strengths to promote and develop the dispositions of creativity, resilience, persistence, adaptability, empathy, collaboration, reflection.